thu-coai/EVA/README_en.md

 If things go well, for interactive inference, you will eventually enter an interactive interface.
 You can chat with EVA by typing after `>>>`.
 When you input `clear`, the dialogue history will be cleared and the conversation will start over.
 When you input `seed`, you can change the random seed.

-For static inference and finetuning, the code will read the data, start training / inference, and the results can be found in `SAVE_PATH`.
+For static inference and finetuning, the code will read the data, start training or inference, and the results can be found in `SAVE_PATH`.

 ## 4 Results

 We use the processed KdConv dataset to finetune and evaluate the model.
-Under the default hyperparameters in the scripts, we get following results:
+Under the default hyperparameters in the scripts, we get the following results:

 |                        |      |        |        |       |
 | ----                   | ---- | ----   | ----   | ----  |